• October 8, 2025

 Tariffs serve multiple purposes.
 They can:

-- Be used as a tool in international negotiations1
+• Be used as a tool in international negotiations

 How tariffs impact prices

-When tariffs are applied to imported goods, the cost of those goods increases.
+Tariffs applied to imported goods and materials increase their costs.
 Importers often pass these additional costs on to the companies importing them.
-These companies can then either absorb the added cost or pass it on to consumers in the form of higher prices.
+These companies can then either absorb the added cost or pass it on to consumers in the form of higher prices.2 As a heavily imported product, coffee prices have spiked nearly 21% over the past 12 months.3 The price of motor vehicles is also expected to increase 12% in the short-run, leaving buyers on the hook for an additional $5.7k compared to 2024 new car prices.4

 The broader picture

-- Debit.
-Once enrolled in Round-Up,4 we’ll automatically round your GECU debit card purchases up to the nearest dollar and deposit the difference into your savings account.
+• Debit.
+Once enrolled in Round-Up,9 we’ll automatically round your GECU debit card purchases up to the nearest dollar and deposit the difference into your savings account.
 We’ll even match the amount you save by 5%, up to $350 a year in free debit card rewards!
 Open a Simply Free Checking Account to start saving with ease.

-- Credit.
+• Credit.
 GECU has a suite of credit cards with something for everyone.
-For unlimited cash back, turn to our Gold card.5 You’ll get 2% at U.S. supermarkets and wholesale clubs, 1.5% at gas stations, and 1% on everything else!
+For unlimited 2% cash back, turn to our Visa® Signature Card.10